danidee10/danidee10.github.io/_posts/django/2018-01-01-realtime-django-1.markdown

 ## Requirements

+This tutorial is not an Introduction to `Django` or `VueJS`.

-To get the most out of this series, you should be familiar with Django (At least you've gone through the Getting started and Poll app guides).
+To get the most out of it, you should be familiar with Django (At least you've gone through the Getting started and Poll app guides).

-You Should also be Comfortable writing JavaScript and know a thing or two about VueJS.
-We aren't building a complicated Vue SPA but if you have no experience with Vue.
-You can check it out now to see what it's all about.
+You Should also be Comfortable writing JavaScript and know the basics of `VueJS`.
+We are not building a complicated Vue SPA but if you have no experience with Vue.
+You can check it out and get familiar with it's principles and API's.
+If you're familiar with React/Angular you shouldn't have too much problem with `Vue` because it draws a lot of things from both of them (Especially React).

 With that out of the way, i'll do my best to breakdown and explain any sections that i feel are complex or have a lot of Magic going on.